Modelling multivariate extreme value distributions via Markov trees: Model definition and properties

-\begin{definition} Given are a $d$-variate simple extreme value distribution $G$ and a tree $\tree=(V,E)$.
-We define the Markov tree $\bm{Y}=(Y_{v},v\in V)$ by the following two properties: \begin{enumerate}[(1)] \item the random vector $\bm{Y}$ satisfies the global Markov property~\eqref{eq:gmp} with respect to $\tree$; \item for each pair $(a,b)\in E$, the distribution of $(Y_{a},Y_{b})$ is the same as the one of $(Z_{a},Z_{b})$. \end{enumerate} \end{definition}
+\begin{definition} Given an arbitrary $d$-variate simple max-stable distribution $G$ and a tree $\tree=(V,E)$, define the Markov tree $\bm{Y}=(Y_{v},v\in V)$ by the following two properties: \begin{enumerate}[(1)] \item the random vector $\bm{Y}$ satisfies the global Markov property~\eqref{eq:gmp} with respect to $\tree$; \item for each pair $(a,b)\in E$, the distribution of $(Y_{a},Y_{b})$ is the same as the one of $(Z_{a},Z_{b})$. \end{enumerate} We construct the tree-structured model $G_M$, serving as an approximation of $G$, by the composite map